project-repo/cagebreak/README.md

   * Read this document.
   * Just [open an issue](https://github.com/project-repo/cagebreak/issues/new) and state your feature request.
     We will consider the proposal and get back to you.
-  * Don't open a pull request.
+  * Don't open a pull request without asking first.
 We might not accept your code and it would be sad to waste the effort.
-  * Respect the [Code of Conduct](CODE_OF_CONDUCT.md) (To date, we never had to intervene - Keep it that way!)
+  * Respect the [Code of Conduct](CODE_OF_CONDUCT.md) (To date, we never had to intervene - Please keep it that way!)

 ### Good First Contributions